Have a question?

 What's your guarantee?

-We can only guarantee through a Minnesota winter on driveways 3 years old or less that have never been sealed before.
-Driveways older than 3 years can have dirt and/or impurities imbedded into the asphalt, as well as residue sealer from previous sealcoating, which can (rarely) impede getting a perfect bond on 100% of the surface.
+We can’t guarantee the amount of wear through Minnesota winters.
+(This is the industry standard in Minnesota).
+Driveways can have dirt and/or impurities imbedded into the asphalt, or residue sealer from previous sealcoating (if sealed previously), which can sometimes impede getting a perfect bond on 100% of the surface.